Alberto Masi

-Alberto Masi (born 2 September 1992) is an Italian footballer who plays as a defender for club Pro Patria.
+Alberto Masi (born 2 September 1992) is an Italian footballer who plays as a centre-back for club Pro Patria.

 Club career

 Sampdoria

 Born in Genoa, Liguria region, Masi started his career at Serie A club U.C.
 Sampdoria.
 He was the member of U17 youth team during the 2008–09 season.
 That season, he was booked 6 times in the league and 3 times in the playoffs.

 Masi only played a single season with Sampdoria's U20 squad, despite being eligible to play 3 seasons, from age 18 to 20 (2009 to 2012).
 He also spent the 2009–10 campaign, on loan at Lavagnese in the Serie D (also within the Genoa province) before returning to the port city.
 Masi played 15 out of possible 26 matches of the 20 team league for Samp in 2010–11 season, missing one match due to suspension, after being booked 5 times that season.
 Sampdoria finished as the 8th of Group A that season, slipping from 1st of Group A (losing semi-finalists in playoffs) last season.